-- Closing the Gap is identified as a national priority in the new 5-year National Skills Agreement. - This means that all governments will deliver publicly available national and jurisdictional skills plans that set out how they will meet Closing the Gap outcomes in the vocational education and training (VET) system.
-These plans will be developed in partnership with First Nations peoples. - The Australian Government has committed up to \$214 million over the life of the NSA to fund Closing the Gap initiatives, including: - o around \$35.9 million to progress a nationally networked policy partnership arrangement in VET. - o around \$166.4 million to support state and territory governments to progress priority reforms and targets in the VET system in partnership with First Nations peoples. - o around \$11.4 million to support the delivery of Closing the Gap activities delivered by the Commonwealth.
+- Closing the Gap is identified as a national priority in the new 5-year National Skills Agreement. - meet Closing the Gap outcomes in the vocational education and training (VET) system.
+These plans will be developed in partnership with First Nations peoples. - The Australian Government has committed up to \$214 million over the life of the NSA to fund Closing the Gap initiatives, including: • around \$35.9 million to progress a nationally networked policy partnership arrangement in VET. - 0 around \$166.4 million to support state and territory governments to progress priority reforms and targets in the VET system in partnership with First Nations peoples. - around \$11.4 million to support the delivery of Closing the Gap activities delivered by the Commonwealth.